jfhovinne/gnrt/README.md

 You can then browse it at `http://localhost:8080/` for instance by moving to the generated `public` folder and executing `python3 -m http.server 8080`.

-You may also want to check a [live gnrt-generated blog](https://hovinne.com/).
+You may also want to check a [live gnrt-generated blog](https://hovinne.com/) and read this [article about gnrt](https://hovinne.com/articles/gnrt-static-site-generator.html).